The following guidelines conform to traditional Jewish practices and are lovingly recommended to all families in mourning.

 1) Members in good standing (hereinafter members) who have paid their dues for the three (3) consecutive years immediately prior to the year of purchase (hereinafter the standard) may purchase a single burial gravesite, sometimes also called a plot.

 2) The current fee is $630 paid in full.
 The JCA Board of Directors may alter this price at any time.
 The cost of a plot does not include excavation of the gravesite, cost of grave liner, or additional costs of excavation during the winter.

 3) The member, at the time of purchase, may choose the location of the plot within the area of the cemetery designated by the Cemetery Committee as available for sale.

 4) Members may purchase gravesites for their own use and also for others in their immediate family.
 The immediate family is defined as “member(s) plus dependent children under the age of 25 years”.

 5) Members also may purchase single burial plots for extended family members.
-The cost for each of these plots with perpetual care included is currently $2,500.
+The cost for each of these plots is currently $2,500.
 Extended family includes parents, children over the age of 25, spouses of said children, siblings, grandparents, and grandchildren.
 Extended family for this provision does not include cousins, aunts, uncles, or their spouses, or any other family relationship or close friend.

 6) Non-members may purchase a single burial lot.
 The current fee for each lot is $5,000.
 Such purchase can be made before or after the time of death.

-- Members who resign from the Jewish Community of Amherst, Inc. and continue to reside in Franklin, Hampshire or Hampden County, and who have been members for ten years or more, have the option to keep their gravesite or sell it back to the Jewish Community of Amherst, Inc. at the price they paid for it.
+7) Members who resign from the Jewish Community of Amherst have the option to keep their gravesite or sell it back to the Jewish Community of Amherst Inc. at the price they paid for it.

 Cemetery records are maintained at the JCA office.